finnpiatscheck/2023-French_Guiana_soil_eDNA_metabarcoding/cutadapt_demultiplexing.md

 mv round2-TACTATAC-ACACACAC* ./assigned
 ...
 ```
-Move unassigned reads and unused combinaisons to corresponding folders.
+Move unassigned reads and unused combinaisons to their corresponding folders.
 ```
 mv round2*unknown* unassigned
 mv round2* unused_combinaison/
 ```
-Then in both round 1 and round 2 assigned folders, we copy (or move for space) all the assigned reads to the corresponding folder.
+Then in both round 1 and round 2 assigned folders and unused_combinaisons, we copy (or move for space) all the assigned reads to the corresponding folder.
+The unused_combinaisons should be assigned to a g
 ```
-cp round2-* ../../assigned_reads/
+mv round2-* ../../assigned_reads/
-cp round1-* ../../assigned_reads/
+mv round1-* ../../assigned_reads/
 ```

 ### Rename correctly assigned reads by sample name and concatenate round 1 and round 2